 According to Michigan statutes, wrongful death is when someone dies due to the wrongful actions, neglect, or fault of another person.
 The statute makes a comparison to other personal injury claims, in that families can sue for wrongful death under many of the same rules that would apply if the deceased had survived their injury or illness to file their own lawsuit.

 Wrongful deaths cover a wide range of injuries and illnesses.
-Some of the types of wrongful death cases we handle at Christensen Law include:
+Some of the types of wrongful death cases handled by our wrongful death attorneys at Christensen Law include:

 - Defective products – Lax regulations, a lack of proper testing, and sloppy manufacturing processes can all result in tainted or defective products ending up on store shelves.
 However, companies are still responsible for the effects of their products, and they can be held liable if they’re found to have been negligent during the development or manufacturing process